 On this page:

-Under the Courts (Remote Participation) Act 2010, audio-visual technology such as video-conferencing is used in court proceedings, where available.
-AVL technology allows courts to connect directly to prison booths, or to any other video conferencing device in New Zealand and overseas.
+The Courts (Remote Participation) Act 2010 allows video conferencing to be used in some court proceedings.
+AVL (Audio-Visual Link) technology allows courts to connect directly to prison booths and to other video conferencing facilities in New Zealand and overseas.

 AVL can be used where the judicial officer considers that the criteria of the Act would be satisfied.